Montana State University was established in 1893 as the Agricultural College of the State of Montana.

 MSU prepares students to graduate equipped for careers and further education.
 MSU’s low student to faculty ratio means accessible professors and hands-on learning opportunities.
 Working alongside world-class faculty mentors, students discover new knowledge that helps to improve quality of life around the globe.
 This supportive and collaborative learning environment helps students succeed in competing for national and international scholarships and awards.
-In the past year alone, MSU students have received prestigious awards including:
+Explore our academic colleges, as well as some additional programs, below.

 MSU is recognized nationally for its prominence in research among leading public research universities.
 Research expenditures at MSU typically exceed $100 million annually and top research departments include immunology, chemistry and biochemistry, transportation, physics, and land resources and environmental sciences; while much of the research funding from the National Institutes of Health, Departments of Energy, Defense and Agriculture, and private sources.
 MSU research has led to significant discoveries that are changing the world.
 MSU holds more than 250 active technology licenses.
 In addition, 91 patents and 36 plant variety certificates have been issued for MSU discoveries with many more pending.

-Launched in 2011 the Allen Yarnell Center for Student Success comprised of the Office of Student Success, Career, Internship & Student Employment Services and the Office of Financial Education; the Office of Return-to-Learn and the MSU Hilleman Scholars Program.
+Launched in 2011, the Allen Yarnell Center for Student Success comprises the Office of Student Success; Career, Internship & Student Employment Services; the Office of Financial Education; the Office of Return-to-Learn and the MSU Hilleman Scholars Program.
 The Center saw 17,900 client visits last year, with increased growth each year since its inception.

 Located in the center of campus, our Library has over 140 public computer workstations, printers, scanners, tech-rich group study rooms, and quiet study areas.

-Swingle Student Health Service provides outpatient medical care for students and their spouses.
-We are accredited by the Accreditation Association for Ambulatory Health Care, and are committed to meeting the highest and most current health standards.
+UHP Medical and Dental Services are accredited by the Accreditation Association for Ambulatory Health Care, and are committed to meeting the highest and most current health standards.
 Services are provided by experienced physicians, physician assistants, nurse practitioners, registered nurses and other health care professionals.

 MSU maintains and exceeds a variety of accreditation requirements that were designed to ensure high quality educational standards.
 MSU is accredited by the Northwest Commission on Colleges and Universities.
 During its most recent re-accreditation, MSU was commended for an "extremely high level of productivity and effectiveness."
 In addition to national accreditation, many of MSU’s colleges, departments and programs also maintain rigorous accreditation credentials through discipline specific agencies.